PasinduBhagya/Replication-Monitoring-Tool/README.md

 > Failed: In case any discrepancies are found between the BCP server and the Local Server, synchronization status is set to Failed.

 > No Data: If the tool encounters difficulties retrieving data from the servers for analysis, synchronization status is set to No Data.

+After determining the status of each folder, the overall project status is assessed.
+If any folder's synchronization status is set to Failed or No Data during the previous step, the overall project status is set to Failed.
+Only when all rules indicate Success, the overall project status is set to Success.